slsa-framework/slsa/spec/predicates/provenance.md

 > `materials`, this SHOULD fully describe the build, such that re-running this
 > recipe results in bit-for-bit identical output (if the build is
 > [reproducible]).
 >
-> -   The `recipe.type`, `recipe.entryPoint`, and `recipe.definedInMaterial`
->     describe the location of the recipe.
-> -   The `recipe.arguments` describes all user-controlled arguments to the
->     recipe, meaning anything that is not fully under the control of the
->     `builder`.
-> -   The `recipe.reproducibility` describes all builder-controlled arguments to
->     the recipe.
->
 > MAY be unset/null if unknown, but this is DISCOURAGED.